HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_load_images.md

 ### From HCL Digital Experience 9.5 package

 The HCL Digital Experience 9.5 Container Update packages are provided in a compressed .zip file, that can easily be unzipped using a utility of your choice.
-Refer to the latest [HCL DX 9.5 Container Update Release CF196 and later file listings in the Docker deployment](../../docker.md) topic:
+Refer to the latest [Docker image deployment](/docs/deployment/install/docker/docker_image_deployment.md) topic:

 !!! note